OriginalUuser/EGT307-DiversityTeam/README.md

 # Project Objectives

 # Execution Instructions
+1. Requires docker & minikube to run (This is for you, Matthew Christopher Tan Ming Wen, admin number: 230649F <3)

 ## Needed packages:

 LINUX
-dos2unix
+1. Install packages `sudo apt install postgresql`
+2. If needed, convert bash file formats: `sudo apt install dos2unix` -> `dos2unix path/to/bash-file`

 MAC:
-gettext, postgresql
+1. Install packages `brew install gettext postgresql`

 ## How to set up the database

 1. Run `export POSTGRES_PASS=password` to set up the password that the database will use (does not matter what the password is)
-1. Run `./scripts/database_k8s_setup.sh`
+1. Run `bash ./scripts/database_k8s_setup.sh`
-2. Once the cluster has finished setting up (pods are running), Run `kubectl port-forward svc/sensor-db-ha-rw 5432:5432`
+2. Once the cluster has finished setting up (pods are running), Run `kubectl port-forward svc/sensor-db-ha-rw 5432:5432 -n database-ns`
 3. Run `pip install -r db-requirements.txt`
-3. Run `./scripts/dataset_download.sh`
+3. Run `bash ./scripts/dataset_download.sh`

 Congratulations, you have started the kubernetes database cluster!!!